The Most Rev. Dr. Foley Beach

 Canon for Communications and Media Relations

 The Rev. Canon Andrew Gross serves as the press officer for the Anglican Church in North America, and oversees the Province's internal and external communications platforms.
-With a background in writing, photography, and design as well as ten years of experience in parish ministry the Rev. Gross brings a unique combination of skills to the office.
-Canon Andrew is a graduate of Calvin College (Bachelor of Arts in Philosophy) and the Virginia Theological Seminary (Master of Divinity).
+With a background in writing, photography, and design as well as ten years of experience in parish ministry the Canon Gross brings a unique combination of skills to the office.
+Canon Gross is a graduate of Calvin College (Bachelor of Arts in Philosophy) and the Virginia Theological Seminary (Master of Divinity).

 The Rev. Kirk Patterson

-As Controller for the Anglican Church in North America, Rev. Patterson plays the vital role of managing the financial matters of the Province.
+As Controller for the Anglican Church in North America, Deacon Patterson plays the vital role of managing the financial matters of the Province.
 Ordained a Deacon in 2006, he joined the accounting staff of the Anglican Communion Network in 2007 and continued his work at the Anglican Church in North America beginning in 2009.
 Kirk is a graduate of Trinity School for Ministry.
 He and his wife, Tricia, are also involved in ministry in the Conway, Pa., area.
 When not playing with his four children, Kirk enjoys coaching basketball, playing piano and training his Black Lab, Mozart.

 Coordinator of Special Projects